Magazines are written for the general public. They often are full of advertisements.

-Sometimes a publication is peer-reviewed which means that all of the articles have been read and approved for publication by experts in the field.
+Sometimes a publication is peer-reviewed, which means that all the articles have been read and approved for publication by experts in the field.

-Peer reviewed materials are excellent sources of information for scholarly papers!
+Peer-reviewed materials are excellent sources of information for scholarly papers!

-Peer reviewed = Articles read & approved for publication by experts in the field
+Peer-reviewed = Articles read & approved for publication by experts in the field

 Experts = People with advanced degrees in the subject or who have worked in the field for many years